Crutching: Procedure

 Crutching is generally carried out in shearing sheds, using shearers and the same tools as for shearing the entire fleece, as crutching is simply shearing only a portion of the animal.
 Blade shears may be used, especially where an individual sheep is particularly dirty, or flystruck.
 Generally, whole flocks are treated together.
 A mechanical shearing handpiece is used, and the graziers sit the sheep between their legs and shear the required portion of the sheep, leaving the main fleece to continue growing.
 There are also many varieties of crutching cradles which allow the sheep to be crutched with less physical strain to the operator.

 For small flocks, a grazier might do the work single-handedly.
 For large flocks and stud sheep, graziers will hire shearers, or use a contractor who provides professional shearing teams to do the required work.
 The grazier would decide on the extent of crutching: the rear of the sheep is almost always shorn, whereas wool around the face, ears, underside and pizzle may also be removed depending on the circumstances such as the weather, length of fleece, and amount of seed or other impurities present in the fleece and the underlying reason for crutching (preventive of fly-strike, or to reduce the likelihood of stain in the fleece wool).
 Super fine wool Merino flocks are often given a light crutch, known as a New England crutch that removes less of the valuable fleece.

 When a single or small number of sheep need crutching, graziers will often work in the paddock using dagging (or blade) shears or portable powered shearing gear instead of driving the sheep into the shearing shed and back.

 Related procedures

-Docking (removing) sheep's tails has much the same benefits for the sheep as crutching.
+Docking (shortening or outright removing) sheep's tails has much the same benefits for the sheep as crutching.
 While this procedure may reduce the care needed to keep wool clean, regular crutching may still required for the reasons outlined above.

-Crutching is different to mulesing where part of the wrinkled skin is removed, although they are closely related in that mulesed sheep require much less crutching.
+Mulesing is a process where parts of the skin around the buttocks are outright removed and scarred.
+Mulesed sheep require much less crutching, as the scar tissue reduces the amount of wool grown on the region.
 It is the excess wool which gets most soiled from urination and faeces, and which can be perceived to be particularly dirty due to green feeding, rapid changes in feed, or from problems such as internal parasites.